Function intertwined with Ecological value: Viewbank’s native species oasis.

 A small garden can function like a carefully planted woodland edge.
 Even when the footprint is modest, with the right mix of species, structure, and seasonal rhythm creates habitat layers that behave like a miniature ecosystem rather than just a decorative strip of plants.

-In this design, the planting wraps around the gravel parking area like a living boundary.
+In this first design, the planting wraps around the gravel parking area like a living boundary.
 Instead of a flat lawn that offered little shelter or food, the garden now contains several vegetation layers: trees, shrubs, grasses, groundcovers, and climbers.
 Each layer occupies a slightly different ecological niche, much the way plants sort themselves in a natural bushland margin.

-The canopy trees Hakea laurinaand Eucalyptus ceasia act as the dominant ecological anchors.
+The canopy trees Hakea laurina and Eucalyptus ceasia act as the dominant ecological anchors.
 Their flowers provide nectar for honey eaters, native bees and other pollinating insects during cooler seasons when food sources can be scarce.
 Their branches offer perching points and protective cover for small birds moving through the urban landscape of the suburbs.

 Below this layer, flowering shrubs such as Correa alba and Grevillea ‘Pink Profusion’ function as the main nectar engine of the garden, as well as providing beautiful cut flower stems for the family.
 Correa flowers are particularly important during autumn and winter, feeding wildlife while most other flowering plants become dormant.